one-with-violets-in-her-lap/bind/README.md

 # Bind

-Browser extensions that lets you bind a hotkey to any button on any site
+Browser extension that lets you bind a hotkey to any button on any site

 ![Bind extension demo GIF](https://github.com/user-attachments/assets/5df02a64-5c5f-4d02-814a-056ddc536bd8)